jcbiscuit/ListorizeApp/README.md

 # ListorizeApp
-Listorize will help you organise the list of things you have to do for today, tomorrow and those upcoming Core Data used to allow user to store and delete data for Today, Tomorrow and Upcoming
+Listorize will help you organise the list of things you have to do for today, tomorrow and those upcoming.
+Core Data used to allow user to store and delete data for Today, Tomorrow and Upcoming.
+Future plans for the app: Allow users to select a date on the calendar and add in items from there.

 App Home Screen in darkmode
 <img width="337" alt="Screen Shot 2021-03-02 at 11 24 52 am" src="https://user-images.githubusercontent.com/36807329/109578101-d9fd8900-7b4a-11eb-82f9-e10ef0785f4e.png">